pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 <br />

 **[OSSInsight.io](https://ossinsight.io/)** also allows you to create your own custom insights into any GitHub repository created after 2011.
-You’re welcome to visit the [Insight page](https://ossinsight.io/database/deep-insight-into-open-source-databases) to explore more.
+You’re welcome to visit the [Insights page](https://ossinsight.io/database/deep-insight-into-open-source-databases) to explore more.

 ## Run your own analytics with TiDB Cloud